 And – presumably – it’d lodged squarely in his mind too because he stepped straight into a briefing with the scribblers and, reportedly, diced Gail for her ‘negativity’, her first negative question being; ‘Warren it’s the same twenty-three from Wellington; were you tempted to make changes?’
 The pity, I suppose, is that he didn’t take up the matter directly with Gail instead of griping to the boys in the writers’ briefing; yet another female broadcaster – Dot Davies, Sonja McLaughlan – who’s been publicly stung by a waspish Warren.

 But then Gatland and the media can quickly become a sore subject.
-For what it’s worth, my own relationship with him borders on the prickly given that we’ve – almost effortlessly it seems – grown to dislike each other down the years.
-Not that this should matter one jot to either of us: we’re not there to be buddies and just because the relationship’s faintly radioactive doesn’t mean you can’t be civil.
+For what it’s worth, my own relationship with him borders on the prickly given that – almost effortlessly it seems – we’ve grown to dislike each other intensely down the years.
+Not that this matters one jot: we’re not there to be buddies and just because the relationship’s faintly radioactive doesn’t mean you can’t be civil.
 And that’s not just peculiar to Warren Gatland.
 In my experience, the mightier the Head Coach the tetchier the relationship.
 There are very few exceptions.